- Over 500 years family tradition / Over 35 years experiences -

 Texas medical board of examiners

-Texas State Board of Acupuncture Examiners
+Texas State Board of Acupuncture Examiner

 Texas Association of Acupuncture and Oriental Medicine